-Over-the-counter (OTC) benefit to be used for food and produce (eligible members) and/or health and wellness products available through NationsOTC.
+Over-the-counter (OTC) benefit to be used for health and wellness products.
 This benefit allows you to get OTC products you may need.
-Unused quarterly benefits will roll over to the next quarter and must be used by the end of the plan year.
 You must access this benefit by ordering online, ordering by phone, or by completing an order form and mailing it in.
-To place an order, call NationsBenefits toll-free at 1-877-484-7977, 8:00 a.m. - 8:00 p.m., 7 days a week or visit their website at www.nationsbenefits.com/hap.
+HAP has partnered with NationsOTC for your convenience.
+To place an order, call NationsBenefits toll-free at 1-877-484-7977, 8:00 am - 8:00 pm, 7 days a week or visit their website at www.nationsbenefits.com/hap.
 Learn more or order online at members.nationsbenefits.com/hap.
 Orders will be shipped directly to your home.